 - Key binding – 2.25U and larger keys getting stuck.
 Possible fixes:

-- You have to do some of the below steps several times in some instances of binding.
+- Best Method: you have to do some of the below steps several times in some instances of binding.
 Do the steps, install the key and test with 10-20 key presses, then remove and do the steps again if needed.

-- Gently squeeze key stem of the key a few times seems to make the key work 100% well and slide freely (try squeezing a few times, squeeze and hold for 10-30 seconds, and then squeeze and gently move the squeezed stem left and right while holding the key with your other hand).
+- Start with this step for keys without the stabilizer posts (example spacebar and keys 1.75U and smaller): Then gently squeeze key stem of the key a few times.
+This method seems to make the key work 100% well and slide freely (try squeezing a few times, squeeze and hold for 10-30 seconds, and then squeeze and gently move the squeezed stem left and right while holding the key with your other hand).
 Your fingers should be positioned so as to squeeze deeply into the key, as deep as possible, not just at the very end of the key stem.
 A video on this fix: https://www.youtube.com/watch?v=VBgQ9AO1Z_c

 - Burnish back side of barrel with spring – use model m nut driver.